miracum/clearly-sigident.preproc/README.md

 idtype <- "affy"
 ```

-The, a list needs to be defined, that contains a representation of the studies metadata.
-In order to get the information needed to fill this list, the dataset has probably to be downloaded and the mapping information has to be extracted manually.
+Then a list needs to be defined, that contains a representation of the studies metadata.
+In order to get the information required to fill this list, the respective datasets have probably to be downloaded first to manually extract the mapping information.

 ```r
 studiesinfo <- list(